okdshin/unique_resource/README.md

-unique\_resource, The General RAII Wrapper using Exclusive Ownership.
+unique\_resource, The General RAII Wrapper for Exclusive Ownership Resource Management.
 ===

 This is an unique\_resource implementation with Boost Software License 1.0.